OpenDataServices/flatten-tool/docs/userguide.rst

 ---------------

-Within the list of tables for each cafe, you might have noticed that each table number has a JSON Pointer that ends inwith `/0/number`.
+Within the list of tables for each cafe, you might have noticed that each table number has a JSON Pointer that ends in with `/0/number`.
 Since they all have the same index, they are simply ordered within each cafe in the order of the rows in the sheet.